H2Ohio and GLRI Projects

 Engineering Considerations and Details

 Engineers and scientists on the project team spent considerable time analyzing current and potential conditions and designing durable and functional restoration plans.
-Some of these considerations and conclusions include:
+Some of these considerations and conclusions included:

-Sources of Material: The contractor is using rock from quarries in the region.
-Some of the stone materials for the causeways are being reused from the recently decommissioned I-75 (DiSalle) Bridge construction causeway.
-For the H2Ohio project, the fill material is anticipated to be primarily soil from off-site locations.
-Other sources may be considered for use by the contractor, and they will have to obtain appropriate approvals to use proposed materials.
-For the MAAC project, the project is designed to have a balance between material dredged from the existing coves and open water areas and the placement of that material to build up the existing island footprint.
-The contractor will also procure a variety of native vegetation that will be planted on the islands and may include grasses, shrubs, and trees.
-Woody debris will also be collected/procured from local sources.
+Sources of Material: The contractor used rock from quarries in the region.
+All stone materials for the causeways were reused from the recently decommissioned I-75 (DiSalle) Bridge construction causeway.
+The fill material was made up of fines sorted from the I-75 (DiSalle) Bridge construction causeway and material dredged from the existing coves and open water areas at Delaware/Horseshoe Islands.
+The contractor also procured a variety of native vegetation (grasses, shrubs, and trees) that will continue to be planted on the islands over the next several months.
+Woody debris was also collected/procured from local sources.

 Recreational Boating and Paddling Considerations

-The temporary construction causeways will stay in place throughout the duration of construction.
-The project team understands that we must maintain boater access to the main river channel for the users of the City of Toledo’s Walbridge Park public boat ramp, Toledo Sailing Club, and the Maumee River Yacht Club.
-At the onset of boating season, the project team will work with the City of Toledo and the two boating clubs to share information on how to best navigate to the main river channel and the alternate paths will be marked by buoys.
-The project team will ensure that all constructed improvements consider safe boating navigation and the existing navigation lights will be realigned to reflect recent conditions (they have been out of alignment for years).
+The temporary construction causeways were in place throughout the duration of construction.
+Through some creative solutions, the project team worked closely with users of the City of Toledo’s Walbridge Park public boat ramp, Toledo Sailing Club, and the Maumee River Yacht Club to establish plans and maintain boater access to the main river channel throughout the 2024 and the start of the 2025 boating seasons.
+Full boater access from both causeways is anticipated to be restored by the end of June 2025.
+In the interim, boaters using the Walbridge Park Boat Launch should continue to follow the downstream main channel access instructions .
+The project team ensured that all constructed improvements considered safe boating navigation and the existing navigation lights were realigned (by the city of Toledo) to reflect recent conditions (they had previously been out of alignment for years).

-Post-construction, paddlers are anticipated to be allowed to enter into the protected open water areas of the islands but will be asked not to traverse on the rocks or upland areas of the islands.
+Post-construction, paddlers are allowed to enter into the protected open water areas of the islands but are asked not to traverse on the rocks or upland areas of the islands.
 The depths in the open water areas will vary based on lake levels and storm events, but generally are anticipated to range from one-foot to four-feet deep.

 Maintenance